sherry-tan/MachineL/README.md

-Assignments from Machine Learning by Andrew Ng(Stanford) on Coursera.
-Helper codes/functions provided by Coursera and are identified in the .pdf files
+Assignments completed as part of the Machine Learning Course by Andrew Ng(Stanford) on Coursera.
+Helper codes/functions were provided by Coursera and are identified in the .pdf files